evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

 ### Sound system

-One type of sound system is available for the Peugot E-308 SW.
+The Peugot E-308 SW comes equipped with one sound system option:

-- With the , you get NULL speakers with a max system output of  watts.
+- ****: This system features NULL speakers and delivers a maximum output of  watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.

 ## Lights